RG evolution and effect of intermediate new-physics on $\Delta B=1$ four-fermion operators

 The proton decay scale in simple grand unified models is constrained to be around $\sim 10^{15}~\text{GeV}$ by current nucleon decay lifetime experiments.
 However, such estimates do not account for the RG running of the corresponding Wilson coefficients.
 Usually, in literature, effect of RG running involving corrections from SM at next-to-leading order is discussed, assuming no new-physics exists between the electro-weak sector and the proton decay scale.
 Nevertheless, this notion of existence of a large desert between the electroweak and BNV scales is increasingly disfavoured.

 The RG evolution should, therefore, be supplemented by all new-physics that may arise at intermediate energy thresholds between these scales.
-In a model independent SMEFT framework, dimension-six BNC operators at below these intermediate thresholds contribute to the RG running of the proton decay Wilson coefficients.
+In a model independent SMEFT framework, dimension-6 BNC operators at below these intermediate thresholds contribute to the RG running of the proton decay Wilson coefficients.
 The dominant 1-loop contribution to the BNC-BNV mixing arises from operators with top quark loops.
 Since collider experiments do not constrain flavour violating BNC operators involving top quarks beyond $\sim 10^{4}~\text{GeV}$, this motivates a detailed study of the RG evolution of the Wilson coefficients for proton decay operators, incorporating possible mixing.
 This is further supported by the fact that BNV operators containing third-generation quarks are themselves not constrained, allowing their scales to be set phenomenologically.